FlyingWorkshop/AutoDiff/README.md

 Recall the limit definition of the derivative: $f'(x) = \lim_{h \to 0}\frac{f(x+h) - f(x)}{h}$.
 It follows that we can approximate the derivative if we fix a small $h$.
 While this definition is perfect in theory, in practice dividing by a small $h$ on a computer leads to numerical errors and dividing by a large $h$ gives a bad approximation.

 Below, we can see how the error changes with $h$.
-In this example, I used the sigmoid function and it's derivative.
+In this example, I used the sigmoid function and its derivative.

 <p align="center">
   <img src="readme_images/numerical_diff_error.png"  alt="Computational Graph Example"/>
 </p>

 ### Numerical Errors: [Rounding](https://en.wikipedia.org/wiki/Round-off_error) and [Truncation](https://en.wikipedia.org/wiki/Truncation_error)